SAITPublic/PIMLibrary/README.md

 ```

 # Profiling of FIM Library
+## FIM Library profiler
 Profiler has been developed for Profiling FIM Library

-## Pre requisites
+### Pre requisites
 1. FIMLibrary in debug mode
    FIM Library need to be build in debug mode for generating debug logs for profiling.
 Logs will be generated in /tmp/ folder
 2. Generate MIOpen Logs [Optional]